 The traditional Seder ends with these words, "Next Year in Jerusalem!" but we're not quite finished yet.
-Passover in 2020 will be remembered for the fear of the coronavirus plague that is sweeping the globe, but we must not let fear paralyze us; in the immortal words of Franklin D. Roosevelt, "The only thing we have to fear is fear itself."
+Passover in 2021 will be remembered for the fear of the coronavirus plague that has swept the globe, but we must not let fear paralyze us; in the immortal words of Franklin D. Roosevelt, "The only thing we have to fear is fear itself."

-The coronavirus plague of 2020 proves that all people are created equal, since every1 is potentially susceptible to this plague, whether we are rich or poor, and regardless of our religion, race, ethnicity, nationality, sex or sexuality.
+The coronavirus plague proves that all people are created equal, since every1 is potentially susceptible to this plague, whether we are rich or poor, and regardless of our religion, race, ethnicity, nationality, sex or sexuality.

-We must unite to defeat the coronavirus plague, by manufacturing the masks and protective gear every1 needs, by developing accurate tests and effective drugs, and a vaccine.
-We must each remember that our health is dependent on the health of every1 else, and we must close live animal markets where the animals are slaughtered, since the COVID-19 coronavirus originated in a live animal market in Wuhan.
-China.
+We must unite to defeat the coronavirus plague, by wearing masks and protective gear and getting vaccinated.
+We must each remember that our health is dependent on the health of every1 else, and we must close live animal markets where the animals are slaughtered, since the COVID-19 coronavirus originated in a live animal market in Wuhan, China.